What is the Orange County Academic Decathlon (OCAD)?

 Academic Decathlon teams consist of nine student members, known as Decathletes.
 Each team consists of three Honors decathletes (GPA 3.8-4.0), three Scholastic decathletes (GPA 3.2-3.79), and three Varsity decathletes (GPA 0.0-3.19).
 Each Academic Decathlon team spends months working together in preparation for a rigorous and demanding competition season against other local area schools.

 All decathletes participate by taking 30-minute multiple-choice tests in the subject areas of art, language and literature, economics, mathematics, music, science, and social science.
-Each area, with the exception of mathematics, is based on an annual theme (e.g., Russia, the Great Depression, the History of the Civil War).
-The theme for 2023-2024 is Technology and Humanity.
+Each area, with the exception of mathematics, is based on an annual theme (e.g., Russia, the Great Depression, the History of the Civil War, and Technology and Humanity).
+The theme for 2024-2025 is Our Changing Climate.

 In addition, each decathlete is required to perform a planned 4-minute speech on a topic of their choice, a 2-minute impromptu speech, and a 7-minute interview (similar to a job interview) and to write an essay within a 50-minute period.